Mr-Pepe/lintel/docs/error_codes.rst

 D408, D409 and D413.

-These conventions may be specified using ``--convention=<name>`` when running pydocstyle from the command line or by specifying the convention in a configuration file.
+These conventions may be specified using ``--convention=<name>`` when running pydoclint from the command line or by specifying the convention in a configuration file.
 See the :ref:`cli_usage` section for more details.